 - How agencies can be more proactive

-What are some of the top trends affecting the online advertising and digital media landscape?
+What are some of the top advertising trends affecting the online advertising and digital media landscape?

-What are the opportunities for online advertisers and digital media agencies?
+What are the opportunities of these advertising trends for online advertisers and digital media agencies?

-The increase in time spent online and the growing share of e-commerce as a proportion of retail spend indicate that there are more opportunities for brands to reach more customers and more sales to be made.
+Digital media trends along with the increase in time spent online and growing share of e-commerce indicate that there are more opportunities for brands to reach more customers and more sales to be made.
 At the same time, there will be more competition for online attention.
 The need for cut-through creative work and better-targeted ads has never been greater.

 And yet Google’s decision to phase out third-party cookies has significant implications for online advertising and retargeting.
 The media agencies that are on top of these changes, that can demonstrate the implications, and that are able to propose solutions will have a better chance of thriving in the future.